System Security Assurance: A Systematic Literature Review: Security Assurance Methods

 There is a high risk of cyber-attacks on software applications because of their popularity, misconfiguration, technical flaws, and vulnerabilities.
-Therefore, the security assurance of the software which is going to be installed on the critical systems is very important.
+Therefore, the software that will be installed on the critical systems must be secure.
 Naeem et al. \cite{naeem2019framework} considered the authenticity of the software application before its installation and proposed a framework to check the authenticity of the software application before its installation.
-However, tools and frameworks are available but they consider only a single aspect such as a specific OS or a single entry point check.
+However, tools and frameworks are available, but they consider only a single aspect, such as a specific OS or a single-entry point check.
 The framework proposed by Naeem et al. provides a solution to overcome this challenge.